lizadeka/ai-driven-customer-churn-databricks/README.md

 ## Overview

 The project implements an AI-driven, explainable decision system using rule-based intelligence.
-The architecture is designed to be extensible to machine learning models in a full Databricks environment.
 This project demonstrates an end-to-end, AI-driven customer churn risk and retention decision system built using the **Databricks Lakehouse architecture**.

 ---